Skip to footer content

 $vbLabelText $csharpLabel

-The code example above demonstrates the fundamental pattern for opening Excel files in Visual Basic.
-The WorkBook.Load() method automatically detects the file format based on the filename extension, handling XLSX, XLS, and CSV files seamlessly.
-Once the workbook instance is created, the DefaultWorkSheet property provides quick access to the first sheet using a zero-based index system.
-This approach requires no COM reference or Microsoft Office installation—the library processes the Excel format natively without Interop dependencies.
+The code above demonstrates the fundamental pattern for opening Excel files in Visual Basic.
+The WorkBook.Load() method automatically detects the file format based on the filename extension, handling XLSX, XLS, and CSV files.
+Once the workbook instance is created, the DefaultWorkSheet property provides quick access to the first sheet.
+This approach requires no COM reference or Microsoft Office installation -- the library processes the Excel format natively without Interop dependencies.

 How Can Developers Access Worksheets and Read Cell Values?

-After you open Excel documents, you can retrieve data from specific cells using familiar Excel-style addressing.
-IronXL provides typed properties that convert cell values to the appropriate data type automatically, preventing common runtime errors from type mismatches when executing your application.
+After opening Excel documents, you can retrieve data from specific cells using familiar Excel-style addressing.
+IronXL provides typed properties that convert cell values to the appropriate data type automatically, preventing common runtime errors from type mismatches.

 Imports IronXL